 Significance of St. John’s Church

-Liberty is the founding ideal of our nation.
-And nowhere is the struggle to retain the individual rights and liberties granted to the colonists more vivid than at St. John’s Church.
-St. John’s Church symbolizes the birth of American liberty and the foundations of our republic.
+Liberty is the founding ideal of our nation and nowhere is the struggle to retain the individual rights and liberties granted to the colonists more vivid than at St. John’s Church; it symbolizes the birth of American liberty and the foundations of our republic.
 Here, Patrick Henry’s masterful argument summoned Americans toward independence with the immortal words, “Give me liberty or give me death.”
-His phrase remains as recognizable today as “I have a dream” or “Four score and seven years ago.”
-In 1989, Chinese students displayed Henry’s words on a bed sheet in Tiananmen Square.
-St. John’s Church has been declared a National Historic Landmark, the highest possible distinction that belongs only to an elite few of the nation’s historic sites that possess “exceptional value or quality in illustrating or interpreting the heritage of the United States.”
+His phrase remains as recognizable today as the beloved lines: “I have a dream… .” or “Four score and seven years ago… .”
+In 1989, Chinese students displayed Henry’s words written across a bed sheet in Tiananmen Square as they prepared to die for these principles.
+St. John’s Church has been declared a National Historic Landmark, the highest possible official distinction that belongs only to an elite few of the nation’s historic sites which possess “exceptional value or quality in illustrating or interpreting the heritage of the United States.”